madeintandem/jsonb_accessor/README.md

 JsonbAccessor accepts both untyped and typed key definitions.
 Untyped keys are treated as-is and no additional casting is performed.
 This allows the freedom of dynamic values alongside the power types, which is especially convenient when saving nested form attributes.
 Typed keys will be cast to their respective values using the same mechanism ActiveRecord uses to coerce standard attribute columns.
 It's as close to a real column as you can get and the goal is to keep it that way.

 All untyped keys must be defined prior to typed columns.
+You can declare a typed column with type `value` for explicit dynamic behavior.
 For reference, the jsonb_accessor macro is defined thusly.

 ```ruby
 def jsonb_accessor(jsonb_attribute, *value_fields, **typed_fields)